Ppontan/Ppontan/README.md

 https://shop.svenskfotboll.se/
 https://shop.neh.com/motionslandslaget/

+One of my main responsibilities at my workplace was to develope and maintain our new internal worksystem for our sellers and other workers to use.
+In this system you can create discount codes, couponcodes, make articles with functions, sizes, prices, pictures, sortiments, sales.
+You can create users, print articles, renting system for products, check orders, a library with tutorials.

-I have also developed many internal shops for companies which I can not show here :)
+I have also developed many internal shops for companies